Pritesh2004/UserManagement/README.md

-## A Spring Boot project for managing user profiles with secure JWT-based authentication and robust role-based access control.
+## A Spring Boot project for managing user profiles with secure JWT-based authentication.